michalis-katapotis/My-freeCodeCamp-training-projects/README.md

-# Tribute-Page
-Tribute-Page for Bluesman Skip James
+# Files for FreeCodeCamp projects